 where $g_{Ae}$ is the dimensionless axion-electron coupling constant.
 Its flux depends on the $g_{Ae}^2$:

 where the units of fluxes are cm$^{-2}$s$^{-1}$keV$^{-1}$ and axion energy $E_A$ is in unit of keV.
-For the RD process, the tabulated spectrum in Ref. \cite{spec_rd} is used.
-As discussed in Ref. \cite{spec_rd}, the flux is valid for light axion; hence, we consider only the axion mass below 1 keV.
+For the atomic-recombination and atomic-deexcitation process, the tabulated spectrum in Ref. \cite{spec_rd} is used.
+As discussed in Ref. \cite{spec_rd}, the flux is valid for relativistic axion; hence, we consider only the axion mass below 1 keV.

 The axion-electron coupling is depended on models.
-In the DFSZ model, the coupling is proportional to $cos^{2}{\beta}$, where $tan{\beta}$ is the ratio of the two Higgs vacuum expectation values.
-In the KSVZ model, it depends on $E/N$, the ratio of electromagnetic to color anomalies. $E/N=0$ and $cos^2{\beta}=1$ are used in this analysis \cite{axion_edelweiss2}.
+In the DFSZ model, the coupling is proportional to $\rm cos^{2}{\beta}$, where $\rm tan{\beta}$ is the ratio of the two Higgs vacuum expectation values.
+In the KSVZ model, it depends on $E/N$, the ratio of electromagnetic to color anomalies. $E/N=0$ and $\rm cos^2{\beta}=1$ are used in this analysis \cite{axion_edelweiss2}.